bkelemen-pitech/my-potential-palm-tree/Docs/Folder/README.md

 are described the different actions an agent can perform.

 ### List
 Each agent can see the list of folders.
-The folder list is organised by statuses.
-Here are the different statues:
+The folder list is organised by [views](./Folders.md#views).
-- _treated folders_ - this list can be retrieved by calling the [folders](./Folders.md)
-  API with `status_verification2` 10300

 The list is ordered by creation date descending.
 It should be limited to 10, 20, 50 or 100 rows per page.
 The list can be filtered by the name of the folder(partner_folder_id) and the name of the main person(first_name)